newjersey/innovation.nj.gov/content/cel/toolkit.md

 layout: page
 hero:
   image: /assets/images/cetoolkit/toolkit-header.webp
+  alt-text: "A group of four family members smiling and giving a thumbs-up"
 ---

 <p class="usa-intro">Practical tools to help public sector teams connect with &mdash;and activate&mdash; the people they serve.</p>